-Our proposed approach fits between these two groups and improves the results of both group's goals.
+Our DSS-based approach proposed fits between the two groups of NN design methodology, presented in Section II, and improves the results of both group's goals.
 It exhibits the main qualities of the second group (ability to automate the decision process) and applies them to the problematic of the first group (i.e., choosing the macrostructure), which is a crucial step in NN design, because the effect of any design actions depends greatly on early decisions.
 The aim of our proposed DSS is to improve the performance of NN-based based applications on a large scale, through enabling designers to perform optimal early design decisions.
 Figure 2 illustrates how our proposed DSS improves the NN design process by enabling users to systematically find optimal NN instances for their application.